Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Numerical Results

 Finally, we note that there is a trade-off between age and distortion.
-If we increase the distortion constraint $\beta$ (hence decrease the processing time constraint $c$), then the achievable age decreases.
-On the other hand, if we decrease the distortion constraint $\beta$ (hence increase the processing time constraint $c$), then the achievable age increases.
-We show this trade-off between age and distortion in our fifth simulation in Fig.~\ref{Fig:trade_off}.
+If we increase the distortion constraint $\beta$ (hence decrease the processing time constraint $c$), then we achieve a lower average age at the receiver, but the receiver obtains updates with low quality as the distortion of the updates is high.
+On the other hand, if we decrease the distortion constraint $\beta$ (hence increase the processing time constraint $c$), the receiver obtains updates with high quality, but in this case, the average age at the receiver increases.
+We show this trade-off between age and distortion as a fifth example in Fig.~\ref{Fig:trade_off}.

 Next, in the following subsection we provide numerical results for the case where the maximum allowed distortion function depends on the current age.